Click on the statements below to learn more about each topic:

-The proliferation of generative AI tools has been followed by the emergence of numerous AI-detection tools.
-Trained on both human and AI-generated content, these tools claim to be able to reliably distinguish between the two, focusing on concepts like burstiness and perplexity.
+Numerous AI-detection tools claim to be able to reliably distinguish between human and AI-generated content, focusing on concepts like burstiness and perplexity.
 However, AI detection tools have been plagued by frequent false positive and false negative results.
-This means that there is currently no AI detection tool with a reliable success rate.
+Currently, there is no AI detection tool with a reliable success rate.

 Use the resources below to find additional information: